yechengxi/DBG2OLC/README.md

 ## Illumina data assembly

 Most short read assemblers introduce structural errors to reach higher contiguity.
 These errors can lead to poor final results.
 DBG2OLC requires accurate short read assembly to start with.
-Other than SparseAssembler, a few reported successful assemblers are: Platanu, Meraculous.
+Other than SparseAssembler, a few reported successful assemblers are: Platanus, Meraculous.